-Question Management response The Council also participates in the National Fraud Initiative (NFI).
-NFI data matches are followed up by departments to determine the reasons for the matches being identified and assess if they are the result of timing difference, fraud or other errors.
-2. What have you determined to be the classes of accounts, transactions and disclosures most at risk to fraud?
-Handling cash and banking Ordering and payment for goods and services Situations where we are dealing with service users' (often vulnerable adults) own money or assessing their financial position e.g. Corporate Appointee / Financial assessments Bank mandate fraud Direct payments

-Question Management response 3.
-Are you aware of any instances of actual, suspected or alleged fraud, errors or other irregularities either within the Council as a whole or within specific departments since 1 April 2020?
+The Council also participates in the National Fraud Initiative (NFI).
+NFI data matches are followed up by

+Question Management response 4.
 As a management team, how do you communicate risk issues (including fraud) to those charged with governance?
-There has been one low value potential or suspected fraud reported to Audit & Assurance in the last 12 months.
-The audit investigation did not identify any substance to the allegation.
-In addition, Audit & Assurance carried out work during the year to review the system and procedures for claiming mileage and expenses.
-A small number of duplicate mileages claims were identified during audit testing.
-The results from the follow up of these exceptions did not indicate that any fraud had occurred.
-The Audit & Governance Committee receives regular progress reports from Audit & Assurance on the progress of the Audit Plan.
-This includes an update on any fraud investigations and counter fraud work carried out in the period, as well as the overall opinion for audits finalised in the period and a summary of issues where 'limited' or 'no assurance' opinions are provided.
-The Committee invites Senior Officers to provide updates on any areas of concern raised in the reports.
-The 2019/20 Internal Audit Annual Opinion Report presented to the Committee in July 2020, concluded that the Council has adequate systems of risk management, control and governance in place which are being applied to an adequate standard.
-The Committee also receive a Counter Fraud Annual report setting out the results of investigations carried out and counter fraud activity undertaken during the previous year.
-4. Have you identified any specific fraud risks?Do you have any concerns there are areas that are at risk of fraud?Are there particular locations within the Council where fraud is more likely to occur?
+The Audit & Governance Committee receives regular reports during the year setting out the progress of Audit & Assurance work against the risk based plan.
+The reports include details of counter fraud investigations that have been carried out during the period, progress of NFI work and the overall opinions for completed audit reviews.
+The report provides additional details of risks or key issues and weaknesses for any reviews where 'limited' or 'no' assurance opinions have been provided.
+The results from the audit follow-up of agreed actions plans of completed reviews is also summarised in these reports.
+The Committee is provided with a briefing session on a specific corporate risk, which it selects, on a regular basis.
+This allows the members to improve their understanding on the nature of the selected risk and challenge senior officers on the details of the risk and controls in place.
+5. Have you identified any specific fraud risks?
+If so, please provide details Do you have any concerns there are areas that are at risk of fraud?
 The Council has developed a counter fraud risk register which identifies 13 key areas for the risk of fraud and related controls in place to manage these areas.
-During 2021/2022 Audit & Assurance staff will work with the key contacts for each risk identified to review and update the details of the risks and controls identified.
+During 2022/2023 Audit & Assurance staff will work with the key contacts for each risk identified to review and update the details of the risks and controls identified and consider any new areas where there may be significant risk of fraud which need to be considered for inclusion in the register.
+Are there particular locations within Blackburn with Darwen Borough Council where fraud is more likely to occur?
 Audit & Assurance considers the Council's control and risk management framework and processes as part of the development of its risk based plan, which is presented annually to the Audit and Governance Committee for approval, and as part of reviews of the related fundamental financial systems.
 Whilst areas for improvement have been identified to strengthen controls in place, with some exceptions identified regarding compliance with the controls in place, no material issues have been identified during the year.
-12

-Question Management response We do not have any particular concerns that there are any specific areas that are at particular risk of fraud or any locations where fraud is more likely to occur.
-5. What processes does the Council have in place to identify and respond to risks of fraud?
+We do not have any particular concerns that there are any specific areas that are at particular risk of fraud or any locations where fraud is more likely to occur.
+6. What processes do Blackburn with Darwen Borough Council have in place to identify and respond to risks of fraud?
 The Council has various arrangements in place to identify and respond to the risk of fraud.
 These include the Fraud Policy Statement, Whistle Blowing Policy and Fraud Response Plan.
 These documents set out the Council's position regarding this area.
-There are various processes to highlight fraud risks and raise awareness, these include the circulation of fraud alerts and information received from the National Anti- Fraud Network to relevant managers and staff and the provision of eLearning packages for managers and staff covering fraud awareness, preventing bribery and corruption and working with the Bribery Act.
-The Council has a dedicated whistle blowing phone number in place which is monitored by Audit & Assurance staff who will follow up any calls relating to fraud allegations and carry out appropriate investigations.
-The Council also participates in the National Fraud Initiative.
-Directors are responsible for self-assessing the effectiveness of the control arrangements in their departments and are required to complete a Director's Assurance Statement annually to evidence this as part of the process to support the Annual Governance Statement.
-These statements include specific reference to effective controls to prevent, detect and deter fraud, anti-fraud and corruption and confirmation that budget monitoring is carried out on a regular basis.
+There are various processes to highlight fraud risks and raise awareness, these include the circulation of fraud alerts and information received from the National Anti-